Single-Particle Mobility Edge without Disorder: Abstract

 \section{Abstract}

-The existence of localization and mobility edges in one-dimensional lattices is commonly thought to depend on disorder.
-We investigate localization properties of a disorder-free lattice subject to an equally spaced electric field potential.
-We analytically show that, even though the model has no quenched disorder, this system manifests a mobility edge and the localization regime extends to weak fields, in contrast to gigantic field for the localization of usual Stark lattice.
-For a strong field, the Wannier-Stark ladder is recovered and the number of localized eigenstates is inversely proportional to the potential spacing.
-Moreover, we study the time dependence of an initially localized excitation and find a peculiar repeated extending and refocusing behavior for a finite time.
+The existence of localization and mobility edges in one-dimensional lattices is commonly thought to depend on disorder (or quasidisorder).
+We investigate localization properties of a disorder-free lattice subject to an equally spaced electric field.
+We analytically show that, even though the model has no quenched disorder, this system manifests an exact mobility edge and the localization regime extends to weak fields, in contrast to gigantic field for the localization of a usual Stark lattice.
+For strong fields, the Wannier-Stark ladder is recovered and the number of localized eigenstates is inversely proportional to the spacing.
+Moreover, we study the time dependence of an initially localized excitation and dynamically probe the existence of mobility edge.

 \textit{Introduction.}---Anderson localization \cite{anderson1958absence}, a universal and extensively studied quantum phenomenon, reveals that the single-particle eigenstates can become exponentially localized in presence of random disorder.
 In systems beyond two dimensions, an energy-dependent localization transition may occur as a function of disorder strength \cite{abrahams1979scaling,evers2008anderson}, in which mobility edge (ME) appears as an energy threshold $E_\text{ME}$ separating the localized and extended eigenstates.